MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-preview-subscription-sign-up.md

 ## Create a new Dataverse environment

-1. Provision a new Project Operations Dataverse deployment environment by following instructions in the topic, [Dataverse deployment model](lite-deployment.md).
+1. Provision a new Project Operations Dataverse deployment environment by following instructions in the article, [Dataverse deployment model](lite-deployment.md).
 When you select the environment type, make sure to use **Trial (Subscription based)**.

   ![New environment.](./media/19CreateEnvironment.png)